COMMUNITY PRESBYTERIAN CHURCH

 *The Call to Confession

-The proof of God’s amazing love is this: While we were sinners Christ died for us.
-Because we have faith in him, we dare to approach God with confidence.
-In faith and penitence, let us confess our sin before God and one another
+The proof of God's amazing love is this: while we were sinners Christ died for us.
+In faith and penitence, let us confess our sin before God and one another.

 *Our Prayer of Confession (Unison)